+Text/Supplemental Materials:

-Text/Supplemental Materials: Microsoft Office 2007 - Windows Vista Edition
+Microsoft Office 2007 - Windows Vista Edition

 First Course, New Perspectives

 USB Drive

-Software to use for class: Office 2007, Windows Vista, SAM
+Software to use for class: Office 2007, Windows Vista, CaseGrader students to work in class on assignments and ask questions if need be.

 Outline of Subject Content: Students will learn basic operating system and file management techniques.
 MS Office applications will be covered as well as integration of those applications.
 Multiple uses for these applications in the work place as well as daily uses.